rwilson504/DOEM-Hackathon-HomeDamage/readme.md

 from **damage assessments**, to **travel restrictions**, to **shelter availability**, to **supply chain data**.

 For this hackathon, our team built an **end-to-end solution** to unify these data sources using modern cloud technologies.
-We connected multiple SQL-backed APIs (RedHelpers, SafeBirds), internal state APIs (Travel Route Restrictions),
+We connected multiple SQL-backed APIs (RedHelpers, SafeBerts), internal state APIs (Travel Route Restrictions),
 and geospatial data (Azure Maps) into a **single conversational experience** powered by **Copilot Studio**.

 Our solution demonstrates how emergency managers could quickly query: